LEGAL ENTITY IDENTIFIER - LEI

-The LEI code connects a legal entity to its key reference information (name, location, etc.).
-The LEI code enables identifying legal entities participating in global financial markets for various supervisory purposes.
+The Legal Entity Identifier connects a legal entity to its key reference information (name, location, etc.).
+The LEI number enables identifying legal entities participating in global financial markets for various supervisory purposes.

-Since 1 January 2017, all issuers have been required to have an LEI code for improving access to regulatory information.
+Since 1 January 2017, all issuers have been required to have an LEI number for improving access to regulatory information.

 What does the LEI have to do with securities’ transactions?

-Since 3 January 2018, LEI codes have been used in reporting the securities’ transactions of investment service providers to supervisory authorities for identifying customers that are legal entities.
+Since 3 January 2018, Legal Entity Identifier numbers have been used in reporting the securities’ transactions of investment service providers to supervisory authorities for identifying customers that are legal entities.
 These transaction reports are used for identifying and investigating market abuse as well as for monitoring transactions and the activities of investment service providers on securities’ markets.
 The format of the report is established by an implementing regulation of the European Commission.

 Who is required to have an LEI number?